AnthonyMarche/The-Court-Side/README.md

 * [ESLint](https://eslint.org/)
 * [Sass-Lint](https://github.com/sasstools/sass-lint)

 ## Application

 You will first access to the homepage.
-From there, you are able to log in using the predefined `Admin` account whom credentials are `admin@me.fr` and `admin` as password.
+From there, you are able to log in using the predefined `SuperAdmin` account whom credentials are `superadmin@me.fr` and `admin` as password from there you will be able to manage the users profiles and also you can upgrade a user to the admin role along with downgrading an admin to a user.
+This is exclusive to the super admin.
+To access the `Admin` account, your credentials will be `admin@me.fr` with `admin` as password.
 Once connected, you will have access to the premium content and from the admin page you will be able to create, upload videos and teasers or even delete content for example.

 ## License